Bt cotton: Burkina Faso

 Burkina Faso, Africa's top cotton producer, banned GM cotton in 2016, because of economic and quality concerns.

 Kenya

-Bt cotton is legal in Kenya having been conditionally approved by the National Biosafety Authority in 2016, conditional on the approval of the National Environment Management Authority.
-The Government is promoting its use, expecting greatly increased output and some greater filling of its own domestic demand.
+Bt cotton is legal in Kenya having been conditionally approved by the National Biosafety Authority in 2016, conditional on the approval of the National Environment Management Authority of Kenya.
+The Kenyan government is promoting its use, expecting greatly increased output and some greater filling of its own domestic demand.